wingedmachine/wingedmachine.github.io/_posts/2018-12-02-ampersand_and_colon_sitting_in_a_tree.markdown

 books.each(&get_title)
 ```

 The last step is easy.
-If you put an ampersand before something that is not already a Proc, Ruby will automatically call #to_proc, so now we're back to the line of code I showed at the very beginning:
+If you put an ampersand before something that is not already a Proc, Ruby will automatically call #to_proc on it in a bit of implicit casting, so now we're back to the line of code I showed at the very beginning:

 ```
 books.each(&:title)